-A sub-assembly shall be supported 0,25 m above the reflecting plane by vibration-isolating elements.
-If a hemispherical measurement surface is used with a radius less than 1 m (e.g., 0,5 m) the sub-assembly test height shall be reduced to 0,125 m.
+A sub-assembly shall be supported 0,25 m $\pm$ 0,03 m above the reflecting plane by vibrationisolating elements.
+If a hemispherical measurement surface is used with any radius less than 1 m but at least 0,5 m, the sub-assembly test height shall be reduced to 0,125m+0,03m-0,005m.
 The supports shall not interfere with the propagation of airborne sound.